jiawei-zhang-a/Pendulum-beta/doc/DOCUMENTATION.md

 The linear parsing is expected to take a raw string of TeX, read it in character by character, and come up with a linear regrouping where each element in the list corresponds to either a parsed symbol, a parsed operator, or a number, that honestly reflect the original expression in the order in which it came in.
 In accordance to the example above, we would expect something like: `[frac, d{x}, d{y}, -, $x, ^, 2, invisTimes, e, ^, {, i, invisTimes, $x, }, =, $y, -, $x]` as the output.
-This is called a **TeX List** that the program keeps track of, which will contain the final output of linear parsing upon its compeltion.
+This is called a **Token List** that the program keeps track of, which will contain the final output of linear parsing upon its completion.
 Sometimes the parsed results that gets output may look a bit more complicated than the original expression, despite roughly maintaining the original orders.
 In fact, to achieve this, a certain level of knowledge of what each operator represents is required, this is where the power of finite state machines come in.